markwhiting/open-gov/_posts/2016-11-21-constitution.markdown

 Daemo governance is based on an amendable constitution.
 Constitutional amendments allow Daemo workers and requesters to make specific needs and interests explicit, such that the platform team can interpret those needs and refine Daemo.

-Anyone can suggest an idea to modify Daemo.
+Anyone in the community or platform team can suggest an idea to modify Daemo.
 If the idea attracts significant interest in the community, it can be developed into a proposed constitutional amendment and the community will vote to decide if it will be put into effect or not.
 If successful, the platform will then be tasked with executing any changes outlined in the amendment.

 Ideas can emerge through this process that can be implemented quickly.
 Changes like this may be integrated by the platform team on the condition that the current constitution and amendments are not violated.
 However, there is no obligation for the platform team to implement such changes as they are not amendments, and this will only happen when the platform team internally determines that it is suitable to implement such a change without a full amendment.
 Even if the change is made, an amendment can still be passed through the normal process, giving formal support to the previously executed change.

 Voting on Daemo has been designed to incorporate the interests of the workers, requesters and the platform to balance their power and lead to a healthy, sustainable marketplace.

 ## Introducing and selecting ideas

-Ideas are suggested in an online list visible to everyone in the community.
+Ideas are suggested in an online list hosted on the forum, visible to the public.
 The list allows others to comment and up-vote ideas they like.
-Anyone with a Daemo forum account is able to provide and iterate upon ideas.
+Anyone with a Daemo forum account, including the community and platform team, is able to provide and discuss ideas.
 Ideas that reach a threshold of popularity will move onto idea iteration.
 Popularity is publicly visible on the original post of an idea listing based on the individual votes.

 An idea reaches the popularity threshold when it receives up-votes from at least 10% of the active members on Daemo.
 Postings are anonymous until they reach the popularity threshold.

 All ideas will be accepted but are subject to the community standards.

 ### Idea iteration